PROGRESS UPDATE

 • A statistical brief establishing a common understanding of key trends in women’s justice system involvement

-The Commission has developed a research agenda and is supporting further original research to inform deliberations and advance national conversations on women’s health and justice.
-The Commission will continue to engage with researchers across disciplines about the importance of disaggregating and analyzing data by sex to understand the unique experiences of justice-involved women.
+The Commission is supporting further original research to inform deliberations and advance national conversations on women’s health and justice.
+In November, the Commission presented on two panels at the American Society of Criminology conference about data and policy related to domestic violence and post-conviction policies and practices for women.
+The Commission will continue to engage with researchers across disciplines about the importance of disaggregating and analyzing data by sex to understand the differing experiences of justice-involved women.

 Media Coverage and Partnerships